Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models: Methodology

 To enable the steering function to perform meaningful and disentangled attribute control, we introduce a subspace regularization term.
 Specifically, to encourage adaptive selection of relevant subspaces, we define a binary prior mask \( m_{\text{prior}} \in \{0, 1\}^r \), where entries corresponding to the shared subspace \( B_{\text{shared}} \) and the attribute-specific subspace \( B_i \) are set to 1, and all others to 0.
-The regularization loss is defined as:

-This loss encourages the model to steer primarily within subspaces that are relevant to the target attribute, while suppressing activation in unrelated dimensions.
+The regularization loss is defined as \( \mathcal{L}_{\text{reg}} = \left\| m(h) - m_{\text{prior}} \right\|_2^2 \), which encourages the model to steer primarily within subspaces that are relevant to the target attribute, while suppressing activation in unrelated dimensions.